Skip to content

 • Furniture rental: for unfurnished temporary housing

-• Utility hookups: at the temporary housing
+• Utility hookups and setup at the temporary residence

-What ALE doesn't cover
+What ALE does not cover

-• Costs you would have incurred anyway
+• Costs you would have paid anyway, regardless of the loss

-Period of restoration
+Period of restoration and the habitability standard

 Why ALE claims are commonly underpaid